hernanosaurus/portfolio.2025/README.md

 _(Dabbled with Framer Motion — just exploring the basics and having fun with simple motion effects.)_

 **Available for remote work!** Let's connect 🚀

+---

+**Note:** Some projects do not include client names, links, or detailed descriptions due to confidentiality agreements.
+I am committed to respecting client privacy and NDAs.
+For the latest version and updates, see this repository.